inlets/inlets.dev/README.md

 ```

 ## Build for prod

-Github pages dont support the tailwind build.
-You need to publish using static HTML, through using the "docs" folder and deploying GH pages through that - you could also self host? (fasd + inlets)
+Github Pages doesn't support the `tailwind build`, so you need to publish the site using static HTML.

 In the root of the repo run `make build`.
-This will generate the site in the docs folder.
-Commit this and push.
+This will generate the site in the `docs` folder.
+Commit this and push it to GitHub, it will then be served.